photo of electric fan to be used with ice

 And I found it to be more refreshing than a conventional small fan.

-If you decide to give this a try, here are some options:
+If you decide to give this a try, here are some personal cooling fans worth a try:

 It can be hard to decide which brand to go with since there are so many to choose from.